metalcorebear/Quantitative-Discursive-Analysis/README.md

 *#Return list of noun phrases.*

-#Reuturns a list of tuples.
+#Returns a list of tuples.

 text_graph.nouns